magicink/sass-colour-lover/README.md

 Specifies where you would like to save your file.

 ```
-# This produces a file called '-colors.scss'
+# This produces a file called '_colors.scss'

 sass-colour-lover --ids=3143 --file=_colors.scss